alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/other-changes/outline.md

-- `services.outline` can now be configured to use local filesystem storage instead of S3 storage using [services.outline.storage.storageType](#opt-services.outline.storage.storageType).
+- `services.outline` can be configured to use local filesystem storage now.
+Previously ony S3 storage was possible.
+This may be set  using [services.outline.storage.storageType](#opt-services.outline.storage.storageType).